 }

-Real latency numbers worth knowing
+Real latency numbers worth knowing (June 2026)

-When Node serverless is the right answer
+When a Node function is the right answer

-- OG image generation that uses
+- OG image generation with

-- Anything calling a native dependency:
+- Anything with a native dependency:

 When neither is right — static wins